What You Need To Know About Business Loan Rates And Fees

-This fee, sometimes also referred to as a closing fee, is charged by the lender to cover the cost of processing and dispersing a loan.
-The fee is normally expressed as a percentage (ex: 4%), though it can also be a flat fee (ex: $295).
-The money is normally deducted from your capital before loan dispersal.
+This fee, sometimes also referred to as a closing fee, is charged by the lender to cover the cost of processing and disbursing a loan.
+The fee is usually expressed as a percentage (ex: 4%), though it can also be a fixed fee (ex: $295).
+They typically range between 1%-9% of the borrowing amount.
+Unlike most fees, origination fees are typically deducted from your capital before loan disbursal.

 For example, if you have a $10K loan with an origination fee of 4%, the lender will deduct $400 before wiring the other $9,600 along to you.

-A draw fee is similar to an origination fee, but is applicable instead for lines of credit.
-Like an origination fee, the draw fee is normally expressed as a percentage, which is deducted from the capital you’ve requested from your credit line before dispersal.
+A draw fee is similar to an origination fee but is applicable instead for lines of credit.
+Like an origination fee, the draw fee is generally expressed as a percentage, which is deducted from the capital you’ve requested from your line of credit before disbursal.

-When borrowing a loan, lenders commonly wire the money to your bank account via ACH.
-Because the banks need to talk to each other and ensure the money is going to the right place and that no fraud is going on, this process normally takes between one and three days.
+When you take out a loan, the lender will typically wire the money to your bank account via Automated Clearing House (ACH).
+Because the banks need to talk to each other to ensure the money is going to the right place and that no fraud is going on, this process usually takes between one and three days.

 Some companies give you the option of wiring your funds via a bank wire transfer, which is faster than an ACH transfer.
-This option is more expensive, though, so you’ll have to pick up the cost.
+Wire transfers are more expensive than ACH transfers, though, so you’ll typically be required to pick up the cost.

 Check Processing Fee